 Worst of all is that some talks will be bad.
 The keynote address at some events will fall flat.
 Public speaking is a skill, and not all speakers are ready from prime time.
 Others will say the wrong things and offend someone.
 When a talk goes poorly, it is painful for the participants and the planners.
 A keynote speaker who fails can suck the energy out of the whole event.

 A speaker with real world business experience and a strong set of presentations skills is what every planner is looking to hire for their keynote.
 But motivational speakers are similar to artists.
 The craft is subjective.
 Some will like a Jackson Pollock painting and others will not.
-The same is true of keynote speakers.
+The same is true of conference keynote speakers.

-Hire Thom Singer
+Consider Working With Thom Singer

 If you are seeking a funny keynote speaker who also has actionable content, you should have a conversation with Thom Singer.
 He has over ten years experience as a full-time keynote speaker and professional master of ceremonies.